annotatrix/UD_Komi_Zyrian-IKDP/README.md

 # Summary

 This treebank consists of dialectal transcriptions of spoken Komi-Zyrian.
-The currenet texts are short recorded segments from different areas where the Iźva dialect of Komi language is spoken.
+The current texts are short recorded segments from different areas where the Iźva dialect of Komi language is spoken.

 # Introduction